Js41637/Overwatch-Item-Tracker/helpers/ffmpeg-settings.md

 These presets assume a 1920x1080 video

+## Video Recording
+Videos are recorded using Shadowplay with manual start and stop.
+1080p 50Mbps @ 60fps.
+Emotes need to start being recorded just before the start of the emote (idle) and end just after he is back to idle position.
+Highlight intros require a lot of trial and error, you have to start as soon as it resets and end just as it finishes.
+You can usually tell if you have missed the start time but you will notice in the video if you missed it.

 ## Standard
 ### Emotes
 `ffmpeg -i '.mp4' -c:v libvpx-vp9 -crf 58 -b:v 0 -vf "crop=1080:x=410" -r 40 -an -preset veryslow output.webm`